12 Days of Kindmas

 Expressing gratitude

-For so many of us, our home, working and social lives look very different today to how they did in January of this year, and we have been through experiences and felt losses that we couldn't have foreseen or prepared for.
-In such a turbulent year, taking a few minutes to reflect on both the people and the little things that we're grateful for can make a big difference to us.
-Whether it’s enjoying a long-overdue phone call with a friend, being thankful for feeling well, or appreciating an act of kindness someone has done for you, acknowledging these moments and remembering these pockets of joy can brighten our days and give us positive boosts.
+For so many of us, our home, working and social lives look very different today to how they did even a few years ago, and we have been through experiences and felt losses that we couldn't have foreseen or prepared for.
+Taking a few minutes to reflect on both the people and the little things that we're grateful for can make a big difference to us.

 If you need support for your mental health, help is available.